-After “Spectre” was released in 2015, a fifth installment of the rebooted “James Bond” with Daniel “Dan” Craig titled, “No Time To Die” began development.
-When Sam Mendes left to make other projects, MGM & Eon Productions offered directors Christopher Nolan, (my personal hero) Danny Boyle (Trainspotting, 28 Days Later, Sunshine) & Denis Villeneuve (Prisoners, Sicario, Blade Runner 2049) an opportunity, but they turned down the offer in favor of “Tenet,” “Yesterday” & “Dune.”
+After “Spectre” was released in 2015, a fifth installment of the rebooted “James Bond” with Daniel “Dan” Craig titled, “No Time to Die” began development.
+When Sam Mendes left to make other projects, MGM and Eon Productions offered directors Christopher Nolan, (my personal hero) Danny Boyle (Trainspotting, 28 Days Later, Sunshine) & Denis Villeneuve (Prisoners, Sicario, Blade Runner 2049) an opportunity, but they turned down the offer in favor of “Tenet,” “Yesterday” & “Dune.”
 Cary Joji Fukunaga (True Detective, The Alienist, It: Chapters 1-2) signed on to direct and co-write the script.
 Dan requested MGM & Eon to hire Phoebe Waller-Bridge as a co-writer, because he and Rachel Weisz are fans of “Fleabag.”
 Rami Malek, Lashana Lynch (Captain Marvel) & Ana De Armas (Knives Out, Blade Runner 2049) join forces with Dan and previous returning cast members.

 Originally slated for a November 2020 release, MGM, & Eon were forced to postpone the film several times, due to COVID-19.
 They finally went for October 2021.
 When Sony’s contract to co-produce the series expired, Universal acquired the film rights.
 This was before Amazon ultimately bought MGM for $8.45 billion.
 After a long wait, Universal distributed the highly anticipated film worldwide.